mgamble1023/SleepInvestigatoR/README.md

    **W/N/RBC group 1**
    * Bouts == epoch size
-   * E.g., for epoch size of 4, count all bouts of 4 sec in length (or 1 epoch) **W/N/RBC group 2**
+   * E.g., for epoch size of 4, count all bouts of 4 sec in length (or 1 epoch)<br>
+   **W/N/RBC group 2**
    * Bouts >= epoch size*2 & < epoch size*4
-   * E.g., For epoch size of 4, count all bouts greater than or equal to 8 sec and less than 16 sec (or bw 2-3 epochs) **W/N/RBC group 3**
+   * E.g., For epoch size of 4, count all bouts greater than or equal to 8 sec and less than 16 sec (or bw 2-3 epochs)<br>
+   **W/N/RBC group 3**
    * Bouts >= epoch size*4 & < epoch size*8,
-   * E.g., For epoch size of 4, count all bouts greater than or equal to 16 sec and less than 32 sec (or bw 4-7 epochs) **W/N/RBC group 4**
+   * E.g., For epoch size of 4, count all bouts greater than or equal to 16 sec and less than 32 sec (or bw 4-7 epochs)<br>
+   **W/N/RBC group 4**
    * Bouts >= epoch size*8 & < epoch size*16
-   * E.g., For epoch size of 4, count all bouts greater than or equal to 32 sec and less than 64 sec (or bw 8-12 epochs) **W/N/RBC group 5**
+   * E.g., For epoch size of 4, count all bouts greater than or equal to 32 sec and less than 64 sec (or bw 8-12 epochs)<br>
+   **W/N/RBC group 5**
    * Bouts >= epoch size*16 & < epoch size*32
-   * E.g., For epoch size of 4, count all bouts greater than or equal to 64 sec and less than 128 sec (or bw 16-28 epochs) **W/N/RBC group 6**
+   * E.g., For epoch size of 4, count all bouts greater than or equal to 64 sec and less than 128 sec (or bw 16-28 epochs)<br>
+   **W/N/RBC group 6**
    * Bouts >= epoch size*32 & < epoch size*64
-   * E.g., For epoch size of 4, count all bouts greater than or equal to 128 sec and less than 256 sec (or bw 32-60 epochs) **W/N/RBC group 7**
+   * E.g., For epoch size of 4, count all bouts greater than or equal to 128 sec and less than 256 sec (or bw 32-60 epochs)<br>
+   **W/N/RBC group 7**
    * Bouts >= epoch size*64 & < epoch size*128
-   * E.g., For epoch size of 4, count all bouts greater than or equal to 256 sec and less than 512 sec (or bw 64-124 epochs) **W/N/RBC group 8**
+   * E.g., For epoch size of 4, count all bouts greater than or equal to 256 sec and less than 512 sec (or bw 64-124 epochs)<br>
+   **W/N/RBC group 8**
    * Bouts >= epoch size*128 & < epoch size*256
-   * E.g., For epoch size of 4, count all bouts greater than or equal to 512 sec and less than 1024 sec (or bw 128-252 epochs)
+   * E.g., For epoch size of 4, count all bouts greater than or equal to 512 sec and less than 1024 sec (or bw 128-252 epochs)<br>
    **W/N/RBC group 9**
    * Bouts >= epoch size*256
    * E.g., For epoch size of 4, count all bouts greater than 1024 sec (or 256 epochs)